 Special Guidelines for Book Submission

-Africa in Dialogue publishes books interviews as a way to support and highlight African literary prizes, anthologies and initiatives.
+Africa in Dialogue publishes interview series’ and book projects as a way to support and highlight African literary prizes, anthologies and initiatives.
 To propose a book interview:

 - Submit a brief, a 500-word description, highlighting the name and details of the prize/anthology/initiative you want to support, theme or topic, timeline and suggested method of interviews.

 - Submit your portfolio of at-least two interview samples.